-6 Extratropical Transition
+6 Extratropical transition

 In the previous section, we showed that the composite synoptic-scale flow associated with rapid tangential acceleration resembles a pattern that is favorable for extratropical transition.
 However, this does not imply that all storms in the composite underwent extratropical transition.
 Some tropical cyclones may begin the process of extratropical transition but dissipate before its completion (e.g., Kofron et al., 2010).
-We now consider tropical cyclone motion from a different perspective by considering only those storms that completed the transformation from being tropical to extratropical.
+We now consider tropical-cyclone motion from a different perspective by considering only those storms that completed the transformation from being tropical to extratropical.
 Hart et al. (2006) found that the time taken for extratropical transition completion can vary considerably.
-For the storms that they examined, this ranged from 12-168 hours.
-To get a sense of the temporal evolution relative to extratropical transition completion, we examine composite tropical cyclone speed and acceleration as a function of time.
-For this, we only considered those Atlantic storms during 1966-2019 that were classified as tropical at some time and subsequently underwent extratropical transition.
-Of the 689 candidate storms that passed the three-day threshold, 18 storms were never classified as tropical.
-Of the remaining 671 storms, 274 were eventually classified as extratropical.
-This yields a climatological extratropical transition fraction of 41%.
-However, in the data record, a few instances exist where a storm was flagged as extratropical earlier than tropical.
-If we remove these instances, the extratropical transition fraction slightly reduces to $\approx 38\%$ .
-These estimates are lower than the fraction of 44% during 1979-2017 in Bieli et al. (2019), and 46% during 1950-1993 in Hart and Evans (2001).
-The mean and median latitude of extratropical transition completion in our data set were, respectively, 40.5°N and 41.5° N. This is consistent with Hart and Evans (2001) who found that the highest frequency of extratropical transition in the Atlantic occurs between the latitudes of 35°N-45°N.
+For the storms that they examined, this ranged from 12-168 h.
+To get a sense of the temporal evolution relative to extratropical transition completion, we examine composite tropical-cyclone speed and

+Figure 7.
+As in Fig. 4, except for rapid (a-e) and near-zero (f-j) curvature acceleration.